shukriadams/tetrifact-build/README.md

 After building, confirm dotnet core is working with

     docker-compose up -d
-    docker exec -it tetrifact-build bash
+    docker exec -it tetrifactbuild bash
     dotnet

+## Deploy

+Login in to to container repo, tag and push